SUSTAINABILITY

 All of our products maintain the unique environmental benefits of Industrial Hemp.

-• It has very deep roots, capable of pumping to the surface nutrients present in layers that cannot be reached by the roots of other common food crops, such as cereals, legumes or vegetables.
-This makes it an undemanding crop in terms of water and nutrient requirements, as well as being a great rotation crop as it favors the availability of nutrients at shallower depths.
-Rotation of hemp with other crops such as wheat has been shown to improve yields.
+- It has very deep roots, capable of pumping surface nutrients present in layers which the ones of other common food crops cannot reach, such as cereals, legumes or vegetables.
+This makes it an undemanding crop in terms of water and nutritional requirements, as well as being a great rotation crop as it favors the availability of nutrients at shallower depths.
+Rotating hemp with other crops such as wheat has been seen to improve yields.

-• Its roots are capable of absorbing numerous contaminants from the soil, such as heavy metals or pesticide residues, which is why it is considered a phytoremediation crop.
+- Its roots are capable of absorbing numerous contaminants from the soil, such as heavy metals or traces of pesticides, which is why it is considered a phytoremedial crop.

-• Its high growth rate and photosynthetic efficiency make it a great transformer of atmospheric inorganic carbon (CO2 ) into organic carbon (carbon molecules that form the plant itself, such as cellulose).
-For this reason , it is considered one of the crops that best capturesCO2 .
+- Both its high growth rate and high photosynthetic efficiency make it a great transformer of atmospheric inorganic carbon (CO2) into organic carbon (carbon molecules that make up the plant itself, such as cellulose).
+For this reason, it is considered one of the crops that best capture CO2.

 Green & Growth® LignoCellulosic Fibers